-- Use a simple Microsoft Office Word file (no graphics or design components) or re-save your Word file as a “Text Only” (.txt) file for use with ATS.
+- Use a Microsoft Office Word file in .docx format (preferred).
+Or re-save your Word file as a “Text Only” (.txt) file.

-- List your contact information at the top of the document, but never in the header or footer!
+- List your contact information at the top of the document – never in the header or footer.

 The easiest way to see how an applicant tracking system works is to try it out yourself.
 But since applicant tracking systems cost anywhere from $5,000 to several million dollars, there’s a free online service that job seekers can use to mimic the ATS called Jobscan.
 This system allows job seekers to assess their resume using the criteria that an applicant tracking system uses.

 A caveat!
 This system isn’t perfect or exact and there is no way to truly know how each individual ATS has been set-up to parse resumes.
 Therefore, take any Jobscan suggestions with a grain of salt, adjusting content and strategy carefully for EACH application.
 Customizing a new resume for every application is key.

 Finally, keep in mind that the best way to ‘beat the system’ is to work around ATS whenever possible.
 Online job applications yield a very low ROI for job seekers.
 Increased success strategies include networking and referrals – so diversify your job search tactics and pursue multiple avenues when seeking a new job (don’t rely exclusively on job boards).
 Make good use of your DESIGN resume and get it in front of people…because at the end of the day, people hire people!